kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part3.md

 output:

     ﻿degreeHistogram: (net: org.apache.spark.graphx.Graph[PlaceNode,Int])Array[(Int, Int)]

+## Calculate the probability distribution for the degree histogram

 Get the probability distribution (degree distribution) from the degree histogram by normalizing the node degrees by the total number of nodes, so that the degree probabilities add up to one.